 City Year UK is built on the idea that through 'a year of service’ or full-time social action (FTSA), all young people should have the chance to tackle social issues and develop their own skills at the same time.
 Read about our wider commitment to social action, the international context and our campaign for recognition in the UK.

-Alongside their full-time social action in schools, our volunteer mentors also lead social action in their local communities to support other causes they care about.
+Alongside their full-time social action in schools, our City Year Mentors also lead social action in their local communities to support other causes they care about.
 They might be involved in anything from collections for local food banks, or homeless charities to sprucing up a community garden or play area.

 “Social action doesn't have to be this massive task that is so far out of reach, I've learnt to stop looking for reasons not to do things and look for reasons to do things.”